 Walk Scotland's Lochs

 Scotland is home to tens of thousands of fresh and saltwater lochs, spanning small lochans to huge bodies of water like Loch Ness and Loch Lomond.
 Walks around Scotland's lochs are among some of its most beautiful and no matter where you are in the country, you can be sure at least one is located nearby.
-From the shimmering shores of Loch Tay in the central Highlands to the small but equally lovely Loch an Eilein in the Cairngorms; the inspiring Loch Katrine of the Scottish Borders to the popular Perthshire spot of Loch Leven, walk around any Scottish Loch and be amazed at just how much there is to see and do.
+From the shimmering shores of Loch Tay in the central Highlands to the small but equally lovely Loch an Eilein in the Cairngorms; the inspiring Loch Katrine in the Trossachs to the popular Perthshire spot of Loch Leven, walk around any Scottish Loch and be amazed at just how much there is to see and do.
 Exciting waterspots, relaxing cruises, nature reserves teeming with birdife, amazing pubs and restaurants; discover all this and more.

 Hiking in Scotland